openPupil/Open-PupilEXT/README.md

 https://www.baslerweb.com/de/vertrieb-support/downloads/downloads-software/

-We tested PupilEXT with Pylon 6.2.0.
+We tested PupilEXT with Pylon 6.2.0. (on Windows only Pylon 6.0.1 works, see the Win instructions below).
 If the Pylon installation does not start because of a security warning from Apple: Open the system preferences from macOS, click on "security & privacy" and press "Open Anyway" under the "General" tab.
-During the Pylon installation, ensure that a complete installation is carried out with the C++ binaries.
+During the Pylon installation, ensure that a complete installation is carried out with the C++ binaries (Important!).
+For this, you need to choose the "custom" profile and activate all checkboxes under "Pylon runtime" and "SDKs".
 The Pylon library is necessary for PupilEXT to control and communicate with Basler branded cameras.
 The installation is also needed if no camera is connected, as the Basler drivers are part of the software.

 Please test your Baslers camera(s) with the installed Pylon Viewer from Basler (see [Basler-Documentation: Pylon Viewer](https://docs.baslerweb.com/overview-of-the-pylon-viewer)) before driving the camera(s) with PupilEXT.